kraftbj/secure-custom-fields/readme.txt

 *Release Date 7th October 2024*

 * Security - SCF defined Post Type and Taxonomy metabox callbacks no longer have access to $_POST data.
 (Thanks to the Automattic Security Team for the disclosure)

+== Upgrade Notice ==

+= 6.4.1-beta4 =
+This update changes the main file name.
+Updates should seamlessly work, but please confirm the plugin is active after upgrade.